Every Heart is Different

 The Pangs of Grief

 Sometimes, even after a significant period of time has passed since the loss of a loved one occurred, people can experience short, powerful bursts of emotion referred to as “grief pangs.”
 These pangs usually occur unexpectedly, and can include feelings of intense yearning, longing, and a general preoccupation with the person who has passed away.
 As a result of feeling these things, it’s possible to spiral into anxiety or emotional emptiness.
 Think of these bursts, these pangs, as being the longing to reunite with the loss of a loved one finally bubbling up to the surface, no longer being able to be held at bay, until those feelings overflow and need a place to vent.
 Your mind and heart are trying to cope with an irreparable loss, and every once in a while, it just gets to be too much, and you experience a grief pang.
+These are very common after the death of a child.

 Some people may experience a form of grief that stems from unresolved feelings towards the person who passed away.
 For example, a parent or sibling that had a falling out in their relationship, and having passed away suddenly, was never able to fully repair that bond.
 Guilt towards the lost individual can be present in this complicated form of grief, complicated because it has no opportunity to find resolution.
 When you lose someone with whom you had “unfinished business,” so to speak, it can lead to feelings of confusion, frustration, guilt, depression, and anxiety.
 Many times, the assistance of professional therapists is vital to finding peace in these types of grieving scenarios.